fennel-ai/client/docs/pages/api-reference/client/checkout.md

 :::info
 Note that `checkout` doesn't validate that the `name` points to a real branch by default.
 Instead, it just changes the local state of the client.
 If the branch doesn't exist, subsequent branch operations will fail, not the `checkout` itself.
-However, when `init` is set to `True`, `checkout` will first create the branch if a real branch is not found and subsquently point to it.
+However, when `init` is set to `True`, `checkout` will first create the branch if a real branch is not found and subsequently point to it.
 :::